shwethaj1104/AWS_study_material/AWS CLI on Windows.md

 ______________________________________________________________________________________________________________________________________________________________
 Your account name(top right section) -security credentials- create access key- download file or make note of secret key and access key

-now open command promt from local computer- "aws configure"- provide access key- provide secret key- provide region- enter for default output-- now it's all setup
+Now open command promt from local computer- "aws configure"- provide access key- provide secret key- provide region- enter for default output-- now it's all setup

 to check type- "aws iam list-users"-> u will see all the users in your iam account